What does optical quality mean?

 So, why is it important that your reading glasses have premium grade optical quality lenses?

-The short answer is with the many hours of computer reading we are doing today, lens quality will affect the clarity and ease with which you read which in turn will affect how you feel.
 Clear reading is comfortable reading and healthy reading.
-Eyestrain can leave you feeling exhausted at the end of the day and can cause headaches, dry or teary eyes, poor sleep and body soreness.
+Eye strain can leave you feeling exhausted at the end of the day and can cause headaches, dry or teary eyes, poor sleep and body soreness.

-Our Optical quality frames are made one by one and go through a long labor intensive manufacturing process that has many layers of quality control.
-Optical quality frames are made from qualified optical plastics, metals and other components that among many other features including durability and malleability.
-This allows for a better fit with easy adjustments and it also makes the frames suitable for the insertion of prescription lenses.
-Our prescription quality plastic frames are made from cellulose acetate, historically known to retain color, luster and they last longer.- just think of all the vintage frames still in circulation.
-New plastics have emerged in eyewear manufacturing but none have proven the same lasting looks and long wear as cellulose acetate.
+Our Optical quality frames are made one by one and go through a long labor-intensive manufacturing process that has many layers of quality control.
+Optical quality frames are made from qualified optical plastics, metals, and other components that among many other features including durability and malleability.
+This allows for a better fit with easy adjustments, and it also makes the frames suitable for the insertion of prescription lenses.
+Our prescription quality plastic frames are made from cellulose acetate, historically known to retain color, luster and they last longer. - just think of all the vintage frames still in circulation.
+New plastics have emerged in eyewear manufacturing, but none have proven the same lasting looks and long wear as cellulose acetate.

 Listening to my optical store customers dissatisfaction with the poor optics and craftsmanship of the present selection of ready-made readers, I knew that if I applied my fastidious 30 plus years of fashion and optical expertise, I could make reading glasses that are of comparable quality to high-end prescription eyewear- and I did.